 The main mission of the Organization is to provide a broad range of health services to a largely medically underserved population.
 The Organization considers all normal operating expenses incurred to support this mission to be general expenditures.
 Expenses incurred to support certain donor-specified purposes, using donor-restricted funds, are not considered to be general expenditures.
-The table below represents financial assets available for general expenditures within one year at June 30, 2019:
+The table below represents financial assets available for general expenditures within one year at June 30, 2020 and 2019:

-Financial assets at year-end

-Cash \$ 994,575

-Patient accounts receivable, net 469,205

-Contract services and other grants receivable 317,324

-Total financial assets 1,781,104

-Less amounts not available to be used for general expenditures within one year at June 30, 2019:
+Financial assets at year-end: 2020 2019 Cash and cash equivalents \$ 2,046,550 \$ 994,575 Patient accounts receivable, net 387,824 469,205 Contract services and other grants receivable 306,413 317,324 Total financial assets 2,740,787 1,781,104 Less amounts not available to be used for general expenditures within one year: Net assets restricted for specific programs (25,000) (25,599) Financial assets available to meet general expenditures within one year \$ 2,715,787 \$ 1,755,505

-Net assets with donor restrictions (25,599)

-Financial assets available to meet general expenditures within one year \$ 1,755,505

 The Organization is substantially supported by federal grants.
 As part of the Organization's liquidity management, it structures financial assets to be available for general expenditures, liabilities, and other obligations as they come due.
-The Organization maintains a line of credit with a financial institution with a credit limit of \$250,000 as of June 30, 2019, which can be drawn upon if needed to support general expenditures (see Note 9).
+The Organization maintains a line of credit with a financial institution with a credit limit of \$250,000 as of June 30, 2020, which can be drawn upon if needed to support general expenditures (see Note 9).